gchq/Gaffer/example-rest/README.md

 If you wish to deploy the war file to a container of your choice, then use this option.

-To build the war file and deploy it to a server of your choice, then run the following command from the parent directory:
+To build the war file along with all its dependencies then run the following command from the parent directory:
-'mvn clean package -pl example-rest/'
+'mvn clean install'

-Deploy target/example-rest.war as appropriate for your server.
+To deploy it to a server of your choice, take target/example-rest.war and deploy as per the usual deployment process for your server.

 In order for the application to function, it needs a number of system properties to be set up on the server: e.g.